nsqlabs/MLB-Hitters-performance-against-salary-1986/README.md

 ![Not in a reliable way](https://user-images.githubusercontent.com/90852678/170711536-cfcd5fc4-6562-4e9b-9e84-31c4963ce1a3.gif)

 One single predictor is not enough as I showed in the notebook (explaining only as much as 30% of variation in data) so is obvious that a multiple linear regression is necessary and that maybe Career Runs will be an important predictor.

-Maybe this is because data lack of context like team, age, etc so It ends up giving much more weight to players who already have a solid career with much more runs or because there are teams that can afford these more expensive contracts.
+Maybe this is can be explained through a lack of context for data in a single variable like team, age, etc so It ends up giving much more weight to players who already have a solid career with much more runs or because there are teams that can afford these more expensive contracts.
 These are only hypothesis so I will test them further with a multiple linear regression in other project